spring-haru/wooldridge/README.md

 dataWoo()
 ```
-But this is now discouraged.
+But it is now discouraged.

 #### Reference
 J.M.
 Wooldridge (2016) _Introductory Econometrics: A Modern Approach_, Cengage Learning, 6th edition.